Rasksasa/Electronics-Pack/README.md

 I thought it would be a good opportunity to reuse the XY cable chains that came with my 2.4 kit which was made redundent when I moved to CANBUS.
 Currently this is designed for a Voron 2.4 350mm in mind and is not tested for say the Trident.
 Depending on your use case, the idea is to purpose design and print the appropriate 'Outlet Cover' with the right thread size you will need.
 It is able to accommodate up to 18mm holes but to be safe it should be kept up to 16mm max diameters.
 Optionally just run without the cover; it still covers a significant amount of wires and just use sleeves.
+For the electronics, you can use regular WAGO connectors that will slip into the slot and a simple PCB breadboard to connect the CANBUS.
+Use M2 self tapping screws to attach the PCB to the case.

 ![](Images/Rear.JPG)